 Worth mentioning is the fact that although having the Fremont Street Experience so close is kind of cool, it can also be a bit distracting.
 Shows run every hour on the hour after dark so if you are in your room in the evening it’s a bit loud.
 In fact on one visit I sat in my room at midnight listening to the closing strains of the theme from “2001: A Space Odyssey.”
 I’m sure there’s a joke in there somewhere I just can’t think of one right now.

 Of particular note is the incredibly friendly staff.
 Everyone I encountered – from the valet parking attendants to the cocktail waitresses to the dealers and beyond – was unbelievably personable.
 One lady at the front desk greeted everyone as if they were her grandchildren.
 It’s a lovely feeling and quite a welcome relief from the professionally brusque manner in which you are treated in most places in Las Vegas.

 Cost is a big motivator here.
 You can often get a room here for as low as $35 a night, although it can spring up to near $100 for busy weekends and convention periods.
+Of course that’s before the $21.46 (including tax) per night resort fee.
 Even so, you’ll probably be paying half what you would on the Strip and often even less.

 Overall, I enjoyed The Fremont and while it may not be my first choice when I visit Vegas, it’s definitely on my list of recommended hotels.